 Based on a review of the current preservation needs of the City, Staff recommends a demolition review period with a proactive approach to designate local historic landmarks.
 Staff recommends using information within My Historic SMTX to work with property owners to identify possible buildings and properties eligible for local landmark designation.
-This proposed landmarking initiative is included as one of the top three priority recommendations from the recently completed survey.
-Approval of a demolition review period is the top recommendation.
-Staff's recommendation does not include the designation process and mirrors the Dallas and Waco ordinances along with the emergency ordinance passed by the San Marcos City Council.
-Staff would also recommend that language be included in the ordinance that would allow the demolition permit to be issued prior to the end of 90-days if the area of demolition is found to be not historically significant.
-The alternate ordinance contains staff's recommendations.
+Staff's recommendation does not include the designation process, and mirrors the Dallas and Waco ordinances, along with the emergency ordinance passed by the San Marcos City Council.
+Staff would also recommend that language be included in the ordinance that would allow the demolition permit to be issued prior to the end of 90 days if the area of demolition is found to be not historically significant.